-EXC: 0 = Reset acknowledgment bits only

-1 = Write command, data, and ID bits

-to all processors' PIR and raise

-multiprocessor exception on

-processors with ID bit = 1
+EXC: 0 = Reset acknowledgment bits only 1 = Write command, data, and ID bits to all processors' PIR and raise multiprocessor exception on processors with ID bit = 1 processors.
+No lock is required to reset an ID bit because the hardware can reset the bit atomically.
+The PIR ID bits also serve as busy indicators.
+Busy indicators and hardware handling of them allow a processor to process other IMPI instructions after sending a message.

-ID0-ID1 = ID bits for processors 0-1, respectively
+ID0-ID1 = ID bits for processors 0-1, respectively TECH085-3